nogibjj/Eric_Ortega_Rodriguez_Mini_Project_7/README.md

 - This automates the build process, tests the code, and produces the binary artifact for distribution.

 ## Features
-- Package a Rust tool.
+- Package a Rust tool
-- A user guide on how to install and use the tool.
+- A user guide on how to install and use the tool
-- Continuous Integration/Continuous Deployment (CI/CD) pipeline that builds and packages the Rust binary.
+- Continuous Integration/Continuous Deployment (CI/CD) pipeline that builds and packages the Rust binary

 ## Deliverables
 - Packaged tool